raizen74/aws-mle/README.md

 It requires significant setup and maintenance, and while it can integrate with AWS services, it does not provide the seamless, built-in integration with SageMaker that SageMaker Pipelines offers.

+## Amazon Q Business

+Authentication managed by **IAM Identity Center**

+**Admin controls**: similar to Guardrails

+Amazon Business supports **plugins**, which allow seamless **integration with third-party applications** like ServiceNow, Jira, Zendesk e.g. Create a Jira issue.
+You can create **custom plugins** to call APIs

+**Data Connectors**: are used to connect data sources for read data (fully managed RAG): S3, RDS, Aurora, MS 365, Slack, Sharepoint, Salesforce, Gmail...

 ## Athena

 - Athena can **write the filtered results back to S3 in optimized formats like Parquet or ORC**, which significantly improves query performance and reduces costs.
+Create Table As Select (CTAS), can export tables to external locations e.g. other s3 buckets
 - Athena requires no infrastructure management, making it the most efficient and low-operational solution for querying S3-based CSV data.
+- Support for ACID transactions, `table_type = 'ICEBERG'` in CREATE TABLE command, allows concurrent row-level modifications.
+Allow for time travel ops (recover deleted data).
+- Athena ACID is equivalent to Lakeformation governed tables + Athena
+- If ACID used over time, run OPTIMIZE TABLE USING BIN_PACK to recover performance
+- Athena has fine-graned access to Glue Data Catalog
+- MSCK REPAIR TABLE to add partitions.

 ## Augmented AI

-Amazon Augmented AI (A2I) is a service that helps implement human review workflows for machine learning predictions.
+Amazon Augmented AI (A2I) is a service that helps implement **human review workflows for machine learning predictions**.
 It integrates human judgment into ML workflows, allowing for reviews and corrections of model predictions, which is critical for applications requiring high accuracy and accountability.

+- Employees
+- 500k contractors from AWS
+- AWS Mechanical Turk

 ## Bedrock

+**Provisioned throughput**: Amazon Bedrock offers a provisioned throughput mode, which is useful for large, steady workloads, ensuring reliable performance by allowing users to purchase throughput units for token processing.

+Bedrock operates in a **serverless environment**, which handles automatic scaling and infrastructure management.
+Additionally, it ensures data encryption both at rest and in transit.
 !["Bedrock"](bedrock.jpg)

 ## Comprehend

+Provides **Entity Recognition** and **Sentiment Analysis**

 Amazon Comprehend provides the ability to **locate and redact PII entities in English or Spanish text documents**.
 You can easily process and anonymize personal information.